AdamSobieski/Narrative/README.md

 ## Inferences During Reading

-The following table is from Graesser, Singer, and Trabasso (1994) and presents 13 classes of inferences which do not exhaust all of the poential inferences during comprehension but, instead, provide an initial foundation for discussing the [constructivist theory](https://en.wikipedia.org/wiki/Constructivism_(psychological_school)).
+The following table is from Graesser, Singer, and Trabasso (1994) and presents 13 classes of inferences which do not exhaust all of the potential inferences during comprehension but, instead, provide an initial foundation for discussing the [constructivist theory](https://en.wikipedia.org/wiki/Constructivism_(psychological_school)).

 | Type of Inference | Brief Description |
 |-------------------|-------------------|